 Positioning, teamwork, looking for opportunities, and blocking opponents are skills needed for victory.

 The track is modular, meaning several layouts can be built with the base game.
 There are even mountains with capped movement cards and no slipstream and narrow one-wide sections that don’t allow overtaking.

 - Peloton, the first expansion adds several features.
 There are single-lane cobblestone sections and wider three-lane sections.
 New riders allow up to six players games.
 If you don’t have that many players, rules for the AI riders are included.
 AI riders add a bit of unpredictability and are a good addition to increase variety.

 - Meteo is a smaller expansion that adds weather: storms, head, and side winds.
 These affect your riders and must be taken into account.

-- Uncomplicated, yet somewhat realistic depiction of cycling.
+- Simple, yet somewhat realistic depiction of cycling.

 - Depleting decks build up tension